redwoodjs/rwsdk.com/src/app/addons/blog/data/posts/splitting-admin-and-app.md

 # Splitting Admin and App in RedwoodSDK: Why, How, and What You Gain

-## Why split admin from the main app?

-- **Performance and UX focus**: The customer-facing app stays lean and fast, while the admin console can ship heavier UI and management tooling without slowing down day-to-day workflows.
-- **Security and authorization clarity**: Admin-only routes, assets, and UI are isolated and consistently gated behind admin checks, reducing accidental exposure in the main app.
-- **Design and navigation autonomy**: Each surface has its own `Document`, layout, and top-level navigation, allowing totally different look-and-feel, fonts, CSP, and shell behaviors.
-- **Operational flexibility**: You can roll admin changes separately, test them in isolation, and keep admin-only assets out of your main app’s critical path and caches.
-- **Developer ergonomics**: Clear boundaries lead to clearer ownership, easier end-to-end tests, and simpler mental models for routing and middleware.

-## How it works

-Mount two independent rendering trees under one Worker: app and admin.
-Each has its own `Document` and `Layout`, with different route trees and middleware chains.

-Wire the two surfaces like this:
+Splitting your admin console from the customer-facing app is one of those small architectural decisions that pays off every day.
+In RedwoodSDK, the split leans into the framework’s multi-render model and declarative router.
+The main app stays lean and fast for everyday workflows, while the admin console can ship heavier UI and management tooling without making customers pay for it.
+Security becomes clearer too: admin-only routes, assets, and UI are isolated and consistently gated behind admin checks instead of sprinkled ad‑hoc across the app.
+Because each surface has its own `Document`, layout, and top‑level navigation, you get complete design autonomy—different look-and-feel, fonts, CSP, and shell behaviors—without complex conditionals.
+Operationally, you can roll admin changes separately, test them in isolation, and keep admin-only bundles out of your main app’s critical path and caches.
+The result is better developer ergonomics and a simpler mental model for routing and middleware.

+Here’s how it works in practice.
+Mount two independent rendering trees under a single Worker—one for the app, one for admin—each with its own `Document` and `Layout`, distinct route trees, and their own middleware chains.
+You’re composing standard primitives from the router and Worker APIs, so it stays obvious and testable.
+If you’re new to these pieces, the router is covered in the docs at `https://docs.rwsdk.com/core/routing/`, and interruptors (route‑level middleware) are introduced here: `https://docs.rwsdk.com/core/routing/#interrupters`.
+For a deeper dive on policy composition, see the companion post on route‑level permissions: `/blog/route-level-permissions-rwsdk-interruptors`.

 ```tsx
 // src/worker.tsx